-I like index investing for its ease, low cost, and ability to beat most active mutual fund returns over the long term.
-I use this strategy for: my spouse’s RRSP; the international portion of my RRSP; and, the education fund that I setup for my two kids.
+I like index investing (also known as passive investing) for its ease, low cost, and ability to beat most active mutual fund returns over the long term.
+I use this strategy for: my spousal RRSP; the international portion of my RRSP; and, the education fund (RESP) that I set up for my two kids.

-A reader question that I often get is “what dividend stocks should I buy?”
-I tend to cringe a little at that question because I believe in picking dividend stocks as part of an overall dividend portfolio, rather than buying a couple stocks for a big win.
+A reader question that I often get is, “What dividend stocks should I buy?”
+I tend to cringe a little at that question because I believe in picking dividend stocks as part of an overall dividend portfolio strategy, rather than attempting to buy a couple stocks for a big win.

 Having said that, what stocks would I pick to build a diversified dividend portfolio?
 Here is the criteria that I review when making a purchase:

 - Sector Diversification – Since a large portion of our portfolio is Canadian based, I try to diversify by picking dividend stocks by sector.
-Some use broader sectors, I tend to use: telecom; pipelines; financials; resources and materials; utilities; health care; consumer; industrials; real estate; and, technology.
+Some use broader sectors, but I tend to use: telecom; pipelines; banks; resources and materials; utilities; health care; retail; industrials; real estate; and, technology.

 - Earnings History – Even with a solid dividend growth history, a safe bet is to make sure that their earnings are growing with the same trend as well.
 It may be a warning flag if earnings are decreasing while dividends are increasing.
 It may only be a matter of time before dividends will need to be reduced, or worse, eliminated.